kunalkandekar/Picadillo/README.txt

 comparison, which might involve comparison of variable length strings, or more complex objects.
-More importantly, and less obviously, avoiding a direct key comparison also avoids referencing the key object in memory, which reduces the need to load it from memory into the CPU caches, thus reducing effective memory, as well as making more efficient usage of the cache, and hence the number of cache misses and loads.
+More importantly, and less obviously, avoiding a direct key comparison also avoids referencing the key object in memory, which reduces the need to load it from memory into the CPU registers (via the CPU caches.)
+This reduces the effective memory used and makes more efficient usage of the memory as well as the CPU cache, reducing the number of cache misses and loads.

 The idea applies regardless of whether the hashtable uses open addressing or closed, and applies to all lookups, either for retrieving or removing.